inaki-ortizdelandaluce/iqm-assignment/README.md

 EXPOSE $PORT
 CMD python3 echo-server.py -p "$PORT" -m "$MESSAGE"
 ```
-Similar steps to the previos section can be executed to run this image:
+Similar steps as for the previos section can be executed to run this image:
 ```
 $ cd /path/to/repo/root/folder
 $ docker build -t echo-server-python -f Dockerfile.python .